emwalker/geotime/README.md

 ## Serialization formats

-Several structs are provided for serializing timestamps to strings, shown in the tables below.
+Several structs are provided for serializing timestamps to strings.
+Various formats are shown in the tables below.
 Offsets are milliseconds from January 1, 1970.
 In each format, lexical ordering of the encoded timestamps is perserved.

 ### LexicalHex